-Suppose we are given a membership constraint $s \in R$, where s is a string term over an alphabet type Σ , i.e., s has type Σ^ , and R is a concrete regex over Σ^ .
-Our goal is to solve the satisfiability problem for that membership constraint: does there exist a concrete instance of s in Σ^ such that R accepts that instance?
-Using the approach of derivatives, we plan to attack the problem by calculating the derivatives of R, by deducing the following case split: 1 where IsNullable(R) is true if R accepts the empty string, and $\delta(R)$ is a function of R called its derivative: it takes a regex (R) and a first character (s_0), and returns a regex for the language of suffixes w such that $s_0 w \in R$ holds.
+Suppose we are given a membership constraint in(s, R), where s is a string term over an alphabet type Σ , i.e., s has type Σ^ , and R is a concrete regex over Σ^ .
+(The syntax in(s, R), corresponding to SMT-LIB str.in_re, denotes that s matches the regex R.) Our goal is to solve the satisfiability problem for that membership constraint: does there exist a concrete instance of s in Σ^ such that R accepts that instance?
+Using the approach of derivatives, we plan to attack the problem by calculating the derivatives of R, by deducing the following case split: 2 where nullable(R) is true if R accepts the empty string, and $\delta(R)$ is a function of R called its derivative: it takes a regex R and a character s_0 , and returns a regex for the language of suffixes w such that $s_0 w \in L(R)$ holds.

-However, the classical theory of derivatives does not directly apply here: the problem is that the string s may be uninterpreted (we don't know the first character s_0), and classical derivatives are only defined for a given input character.
-We could naively enumerate all possible characters $\bigvee{a \in \Sigma} (s{1..} \in D_a(R) \land s_0 = a)$, but this does not scale.
+However, the classical theory of derivatives does not directly apply here: the problem is that the string s may be uninterpreted (we don't know the first character s0), and classical derivatives are only defined for a given input character.
+In other words, s is a variable of type string, which does not have a value yet, as opposed to being a fixed string like "cat".
+We could naively enumerate all possible characters $\bigvee{a \in \Sigma} (s{1.} \in D_a^{Brz}(R) \land s_0 = a)$, where $D_a^{Brz}(R)$ is the classical Brzozowski derivative [14] (defined independently for each character a), but this does not scale.